-We believe that Item Three, an increase in common stock available for issuance under our 2011 Stock Plan, and Item Five, advisory approval on say-on-pay for our named executive officers, will not be considered routine.
-Your brokerage firm will not have discretionary authority to vote on Items Three or Five.
-If you hold your shares in street name and you do not provide instructions on how to vote, then no vote will be cast on these items on your behalf.
+We believe that Item 4, an increase in Common Stock available for issuance under our 2011 Stock Plan, and Item 5, the advisory approval on sayon-pay for our named executive officers, will not be considered routine.
+If your shares are held in street name, your bank, broker, or other nominee will not have discretionary authority to vote your shares on Items 4 or 5 without your instructions.
+If you hold your shares in street name and you do not provide instructions to your bank, broker, or other nominee as to how to vote, then no vote will be cast with respect to your shares on Items 4 or 5.
+Assuming a quorum has been established, the failure of your bank, broker, or nominee to vote any shares as to which you have not provided voting instructions will have no effect on the outcome of Items 4 or 5.